miguelosoWA/novabank_demo/WEBVIEW_INTEGRATION.md

-# NovaBank WebView Integration Guide
+# Insight Banking by Sofka WebView Integration Guide

-This guide explains how to integrate the NovaBank web app into an Android WebView for a native-like mobile experience.
+This guide explains how to integrate the Insight Banking by Sofka web app into an Android WebView for a native-like mobile experience.

 ## Features Added